First Time User? Enroll now.

 Role of Radiographic Imaging in Childhood NHL

 Radiographic imaging is essential in the staging of patients with NHL.
 Ultrasonography may be the preferred method for assessment of an abdominal mass, but computed tomography (CT) scan and magnetic resonance imaging (MRI) have been used for staging.
-Radionuclide bone scans may be considered for patients in whom bone involvement is suspected.

 The role of functional imaging in pediatric NHL is controversial.
 Gallium scans have been replaced by fluorine F 18-fludeoxyglucose positron emission tomography (PET) scanning, which is now routinely performed at many centers.
 A review of the revised International Workshop Criteria comparing CT imaging alone or CT together with PET imaging demonstrated that the combination of CT and PET imaging was more accurate than CT imaging alone.[4,5]